langmaack-fiolka/schema-org-parser-json-ld/README.md

 This parser is used to get the json-ld from any website.
-The json-ld should have an schema.org annotation.
+The json-ld should have a schema.org annotation.

 **Installation**
 ```